maxencefaldor/policy-gradient/README.md

 # Policy Gradient algorithms

+## REINFORCE

 Implementation of the REINFORCE algorithm and as described in the paper Simple Statistical Gradient-Following Algorithms for Connectionist Reinforcement Learning [[1]](#references).

 The algorithm follows REINFORCE with Baseline (episodic) from Reinforcement Learning: An Introduction, p.
 330 [[2]](#references).

+## A2C

+Implementation of the A2C algorithm.

+## DPG

+Implementation of the DPG algorithm.

 I provide a `main.py` as well as a Jupyter Notebook which demonstrate how to set up, train and compare multiple agents.